LF-digitala-kanaler/LFDS/content/components/web/button-and-links/links.md

       * `link-adaptive` does not show the underline until the anchor is interacted with.

-      * `link-complex` can be used when the link is wrapped around a container and you want the correct link behavior on a targeted element within the container (see[Card's](https://lf-digitala-kanaler.github.io/LFUI/650/#/card)"As link" for an example).
+      * `link-complex` can be used when the link is wrapped around a container and you want the correct link behavior on a targeted element within the container.

-      * `link-complex-adaptive-target` is like`link-complex`(&`link-complex-target`), but the link does not get the default link styling, and instead gets the adaptive, inherit styling.
+      * `link-complex-adaptive-target` is like `link-complex`(&`link-complex-target`), but the link does not get the default link styling, and instead gets the adaptive, inherit styling.
 Used mainly in the header and footer components.
 backgroundColor: "#fff"
 ---